 Within 15 days of the student's acceptance, a \$1,400 nonrefundable deposit must be submitted to hold a place in the class.
-This deposit is included in the total program tuition cost and is billed with the first trimester's tuition.
+This deposit is included in the total program tuition cost and will be charged in the first trimester.
 The remaining balance for the program will be prorated among each successive trimester of enrollment.
 Tuition for each trimester is paid at the time of registration.